Macrometacorp/tutorial-cryptotrading/README.md

 }
 ```

-Now goto the `Properties` tab in the aws console for this bucket and open `Static website hosting` option.
+Now go to the `Properties` tab in the AWS console for this bucket and open `Static website hosting` option.
 Then select the option `Use this bucket to host a website` and provide `index.html` for both `Index document` and `Error document` text fields.
 Click on save and the website is now live!

 # 5. How to deploy the stream application.